Quick Answer

 How to Use These Charts

 Find your height in the left column, then read across to find the healthy weight range.
-These ranges correspond to a BMI of approximately 18.5 to 24.9, which the World Health Organisation classifies as "normal weight."
+These ranges correspond to a BMI of approximately 18.5 to 24.9, which the World Health Organization classifies as "normal weight."

 Keep in mind that these are general population guidelines.
 Individual factors like muscle mass, bone density, and body composition can shift what's healthy for you personally.